JoshuaKoh/async-werewolf/roles.md

 ## Magician
 * **TEAM:** Village
-* **RACE:** Human
+* **SPECIES:** Human
 * **ALIGNMENT:** Good
 * **NIGHT ACTIVITY:** No

-You have the ability to detect the race (Human, Wolf, ETC) of any deceased character.
+You have the ability to detect the species (Human, Wolf, ETC) of any deceased character.
 Your power is PASSIVE and AUTOMATIC.
-As long as you remain alive, after each death in the game the Moderator will automatically inform the village of the race of the deceased.
+As long as you remain alive, after each death in the game the Moderator will automatically inform the village of the species of the deceased.

 ## Martyr
 * **TEAM:** Village
-* **RACE:** Human
+* **SPECIES:** Human
 * **ALIGNMENT:** Good
 * **NIGHT ACTIVITY:** No